 Furthermore, for insolvency proceedings, Egyptian law differentiates between insolvency, which is regulated under Egyptian civil law, and bankruptcy, which is regulated under a recently promulgated law (Law No 11 of 2018).
-Unlike the bankruptcy procedures, the insolvency procedures apply to non-traders with respect to non-commercial disputes.
+Unlike bankruptcy procedures, insolvency procedures apply to non-traders with respect to non-commercial disputes.

-Under the civil law, a debtor may be declared insolvent if their assets are insufficient to satisfy their debts.
-Insolvency is declared by the judgment of the court of first instance of the district in which the debtor is domiciled, or upon petition by the debtor themselves or one of their creditors.
+Under civil law, a debtor may be declared insolvent if their assets are insufficient to satisfy their debts.
+Insolvency is declared by the judgment of the court of first instance of the district in which the debtor is domiciled, or upon a petition of the debtor themselves or one of their creditors.
 The lawsuit shall be adjudicated in an expedited manner.

 On the other hand, bankruptcy is primarily sought when a merchant ceases to pay its commercial debts due to disturbance/disruption/turmoil in its financial affairs, subject to the satisfaction of specific legal requirements.
-It thus aims at liquidating the assets of the merchant, enabling creditors to receive their rights from the proceeds.
+It thus aims at liquidating the assets of the merchant, enabling creditors to satisfy their claims from the proceeds of the sale.